 Any drinkable product that contains cannabinoids or cannabis-derived terpenes.
 Cannabis elixirs include tinctures and infused sodas, wines, and any beverage recipe that is infused with cannabis to bring out its medicinal and intoxicating effects.

-Cannabis-infused beverages are digested by the body much in the same way that edibles are; an elixir’s cannabinoids enter the bloodstream through the stomach and liver, incurring a longer effect time before its effects are sensed by the brain.
-As with edibles, an Elixir’s intoxication can last between four (4) to six (6) hours.
+Cannabis-infused beverages are digested by the body in much the same way that edibles are; the cannabinoids in a cannabis elixir enter the bloodstream through the stomach and liver, incurring a longer time before its effects are sensed by the brain.
+As with edibles, an elixir’s intoxication can last between four (4) to six (6) hours.

 Cannabis tinctures — the predecessor of elixirs — were first introduced to the Western world in the mid-1800s by Dr. William O’Shaughnessy.
 In 1843, O’Shaughnessy, an Irish physician who lived and worked in India, published “On The Preparations of Indian Hemp, or Gunjah,” on the various medicinal benefits of cannabis, with numerous mentions to tinctures.
 O’Shaughnessy’s writings on cannabis caused a significant increase in the popularity and use of cannabis tinctures, first in Britain and then throughout Europe and North America.

 Cannabis was added to the United States Pharmacopeia, a comprehensive journal of approved medicinal drugs, in 1851.
 Then after, tinctures and elixirs were manufactured to treat such conditions as tonsillitis, sleep disorders, alcoholism, and even tetanus.